thaabomb/autocross-notes/README.md

 Also weigh the unsprung masses.

+Also buy a spring rate tester.

+Also buy needle bearings to sit between the springs and the spring perch.

 # Notes from reading _How to Autocross_ by Andrew Howe
 Even though we don't often think of it this way, massive understeer equals losing co trol of the car.